Sohoxic/EtcdKVStore/readme.md

+# Week1:
+## Todo
+- [X] etcd Installation
-# Week1: etcd Installation and Single-Node Cluster Setup Guide
+- [X] Single-Node Cluster Setup Guide
+- [ ] Write functions to List all keys using etcd client library.
+- [ ] Get the value for a specific key provided by the user.
+- [ ] Put a key-value pair into etcd, allowing users to specify both key and value.

 This guide provides a comprehensive overview of installing etcd, configuring your system to run it, and setting up a single-node etcd cluster on a Linux system.